Dorland's Illustrated Medical Dictionary, 31st Edition, republished on the website of Merck & Co, defined death as (accessed May 11, 2007):

 This shift from confidence to admission of ignorance is extraordinary not only because death is such a familiar term, but also because so much new scientific knowledge has been acquired since the eighteenth century.
 Actually, the advances in biomedical knowledge and technology have contributed greatly to the complexity that surrounds the concept and therefore the definition of death in the twenty-first century.
 Furthermore, the definition of death has become a crucial element in family, ethical, religious, legal, economic, and policy-making decisions."

-David DeGrazia, PhD, Associate Professor of Philosophy at George Washington University, in a 1998 article entitled "Biology, Consciousness and the Definition of Death," published by the University of Maryland's Institute for Philosophy and Public Policy Quarterly, wrote:
+David DeGrazia, PhD, Associate Professor of Philosophy at George Washington University, in a 1998 article entitled "Biology, Consciousness and the Definition of Death," published by the University of Maryland's Philosophy and Public Policy Quarterly, wrote:

 "When does a human life end?
 This question used to be answered quite easily.
 According to the traditional standard, which has only recently been questioned, a human being is dead when her heart and lungs have irreversibly ceased to function...